Unmasking Anxiety: The Impact of Neurodivergence on Motherhood

 Naming my postpartum anxiety was the first step to breaking free.

 When I was diagnosed with PPA in 2012, I had never even heard of it.
-I mean, I had Googled “Do I have postpartum depression” more times than I could count, but that wasn’t it.
-At the time I just thought I was a shitty mom and a terrible wife.
+I had Googled “Do I have postpartum depression?” a thousand times, but this wasn’t it.
+At the time, I just thought I was a shitty mom and a terrible wife.

 Previous